27 Kedah Attractions: Tips From A Local

 If you want to just relax and have a breather after a busy working life, try going here.
 Indulge yourself in various local delicacies perfect with serene beach scenery.

 It is a must-try in addition to its beautiful panorama.
-Besides, who doesn’t like nice food accompanied by the nice view, right?
+Besides, who doesn’t like nice food accompanied by a nice view, right?
 I’m all for it!

 Yan is the smallest municipality of Kedah.
 Despite that, Yan is famous for its divine nature Kedah attractions.